shastier/grocery_app/README.md

 ### Technologies
 - **Rails**: as backend framework with MVC pattern approach.
 - **Ruby**: as main programming language.
 Version: 2.6.3
+- **PostgreSQL** as object-relational database.Versions 9.3 and up are supported.
 - **Active Record**: as an ORM Framework provided by Rails, which easily allowed to implement all REST functionalities.
 - **JSON:API**: used to represent data.